 The earth comes into central focus on the screen surrounded by tiny lights of stars and darting flames like arrows pelting the strata that we see as long-distant spectators.

 From time immemorial the earth has been bombarded by objects from outer space…bits and pieces of the universe piercing our atmosphere in an invasion that never ends.
 Meteors, the shooting starts on which upon so many earthly wishes have been born.
 Of the thousands that plummet toward us, the greater part is destroyed in a fiery flash as they strike the layers of air that circle us, only a small percentage survived.
 Most of these fall into the water which covers two-thirds of our world.
 But from time to time.

 Now we are looking closer at a gaping crater in the earth’s crusty surface.

-A very few meteors have struck the crust of the earth and formed craters.
-Craters of all sizes, sought after and poured over by scientists of all nations for the priceless knowledge buried within them.
+Very few meteors have struck the crust of the earth and formed craters.
+Craters of all sizes, are sought after and poured over by scientists of all nations for the priceless knowledge buried within them.

 Back to the universal blackness of space lit by the infinite expanse of dying planets and stars.